denten-books/plain-text/3-projection.md

 somewhere between social constructivism and technological determinism.
 A historical account of digital media must therefore acknowledge both the contingent and the essential characteristics of perception.
-In what follows I offer several case studies that will help us tease out the various ideas tangled in the concept of digital media.
+In what follows I offer several case studies that challenge commonly expressed intuitions in the conversation about digital media.
 Ultimately, we will see that what appears at first to be a property of media is in fact a claim on the mode of perception.

 ## Spiritual Telegraph